Rule 3-403. Judicial branch education.

 (3) Standards for judges and court commissioners.

 (3)(A)(i) Program requirements.
-All judges and court commissioners shall participate in a designated orientation program during their first year.
+All judges and court commissioners shall participate in the first designated orientation program offered after the date the judge is administered the oath of office, unless attendance is excused for good cause by the Management Committee.
 All judges, court commissioners, active senior judges, and active senior justice court judges shall complete 30 hours of pre-approved education annually, to be implemented on a schedule coordinated by the Committee.
 Judges of courts of record and court commissioners may attend a combination of approved local, state, or national programs.
 Active and inactive senior judges and retired judges may attend approved local or state programs and the annual Utah Judicial Conference, but an inactive senior judge or retired judge must pay all expenses.

 (3)(A)(ii) Inactive senior judges and retired judges.
 If an inactive senior judge or a retired judge applies to be an active senior judge, the judge shall demonstrate that: